top of page

 Kohila

-The Arrowhead plant is an Ayurvedic herb, rich in vitamins and minerals, and popular in island salads and curries.
+The Arrowhead plant is an Ayurvedic herb rich in vitamins and minerals and is popular in island salads and curries.

 Lemongrass